 In the realms of the physique game, a lifter cannot reach the apex of physique development without building the posterior.

 When you ignore these muscles you are leaving meat on the bone when it comes to building your physique.
 The goal is not to look like Johnny Bravo.

 Most male trainees barely train legs which is absolutely blasphemous!

-Most female trainees are completely misguided by social media when it comes to building the posterior that they want.
-Machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.
+Most female trainees are completely misguided by social media when it comes to building glutes as machines, half-squats, and gimmick band “workouts” are not going to get you to the glute promised land.

 Training the posterior is hard, but nothing in life worth anything is easy.

 Supersets are definitely one of my favorite training methods.